 - Emails sent at 11:00 a.m. have the highest click rates

-- Tuesday is the best day of the week to send email, followed by Thursday
+- Thursday is the best day to send emails, followed by Tuesday

 - More than half of emails are opened on mobile devices